-For married women keeping their maiden name, use her first name and maiden name and her spouse’s first and last name.
+Married women keeping their maiden name, use her first name and maiden name and her spouse’s first and last name.
 Use Ms. in this case.
-For women who are engaged and those living with a spouse, use Ms. with the woman’s maiden name until married.
+For engaged women and those living with a spouse, use Ms. with the woman’s maiden name until married.

 Use titles for associates and acquaintances.
 If you are sending Holiday cards to a person that you’re not close with, use formal titles when addressing their envelope, such as “Mr. John Doe” or “Ms. Jane Doe”.

 Titles for a married couple: Address a married couple traditionally as “Mr. and Mrs. John Doe” or try “Mr. and Mrs. John and Jane Doe” for a modern twist.
 For same-sex couples that have kept their last names after marriage, write both names on the same line, and separate them with the word “and.”
 You can give each name its correct title; for example: “Mr. John Doe and Mr. John Smith” or “Mrs. Jane Doe and Mrs. Mary Smith.” you can consider ordering the names alphabetically.
 Alternatively, you can use the plural form of the title when the married same-sex couple has the same last name.
 For men, you could write “Messrs.
 Jim and John Smith” instead of “Mr. Dan Smith and Mr. John Smith” (although both are correct).
 For women, you could write “The Mesdames Maria and Jane Doe” or “Mrs. Maria Doe and Mrs. Jane Doe.”